 - Featured role.
 The postcard from Skinny spells Mickey's name as "Micky Daniels," but the

 implication might be that Skinny doesn't know the correct spelling.
-As usual, he's the leader and controls most of
+As usual, he's the leader and controls most of the gang's activity.

 - Allen "Farina" Hoskins as "Farina"

 - Featured role.
 He gets quite a lot of footage as the comedy relief in this film, particularly on the

 - Featured role.
 He's featured pretty strongly in this short, getting almost as much attention as Mickey and Farina.

 - Supporting role.
 She's first seen in her scene with Jackie, then reluctantly goes along the gang on their adventure.